Macmachi/ballistic_missiles/Readme.txt

 Creator of the missile launch interface: Mr.H

 Credits :
-- Thanks to Mr.H for his Its help with code and interface creation (His famous mod for Arma 3 : https://steamcommunity.com/sharedfiles/filedetails/?id=1310581330)
+- Thanks to Mr.H for his help with the code and the creation of the missile launch interface (You can check his famous mod for Arma 3 : https://steamcommunity.com/sharedfiles/filedetails/?id=1310581330)
 - Source of missile sound : http://www.universal-soundbank.com/
 - Thanks to Bohemia Interactive

-// dossier paa mettre dans media dans img?
-// mettre missiles.hpp hpps